CircuitVerse/CircuitVerseDocs/Modify.md

-# Modifcation and Configuration of Circuit Elements
+# Modification and Configuration of Circuit Elements

 > CircuitVerse tries to be as flexible as possible and allows the user to heavily customize their elements.